Implementing the Settings UI

 /// <summary>

-/// Initalize the user interface control by setting it to the
+/// Initialize the user interface control by setting it to the

 /// setting value stored in the settings bundle.